gordonwatts/func_adl_server/README.md

 - Windows 10, running `docker-desktop` with the `kubernetes` cluster enabled.

 Testing is done via `pytest`.
-Your machine needs a few prerequisties:
+Your machine needs a few prerequisites:

 - `docker` must be installed
 - `kubernetes` should be installed and speaking to a cluster that a small `helm` chart can be run on.